peter-duongGHub/T2A2/README.md

 ### R1
 ### Explain Solved Problem
 With the increasing popularity of games, the management and analysis of past in-game events becomes increasingly more significant as the player base and complexities of games evolve.
 A common denominator within most games is the absence of in-game event tracking whereby players have a way to execute events but they do not have a way to review each past event committed.
-Having an event tracker can help players review any changes to their characters and track the progressive development of characters on an ongoing basis, this can help prevents users from spending far too much time on the game if they have progressed a certain amount and for users that are forgetful, they're able to account for what they previously did with their players.
+Having an event tracker can help players review any changes to their characters and track the progressive development of characters on an ongoing basis, this can help prevents users from spending far too much time on the game if they have progressed a certain amount of time and for users that are forgetful, they're able to account for what they previously did with their players whether its handing in a quest, socialising or committing an action.
+Players can also add important comments to these events if necessary.

 ## R2
 ### Trello